agrathwohl/t140llm/README.md

 composed and sent.

 Because LLMs do not make mistakes while "typing," there is no true downside to using such an approach for transmitting the data they output.
-Using T.140 you can both reduce the overall file size of packets being delivered, and improve your quality of experience when latency is a particularly sensitive measurement.
+That said, we _did_ provide support for backspace characters, should you require this!
+Using T.140, you can both reduce the overall file size of packets being delivered, and improve your quality of experience when latency is a particularly sensitive measurement.

 ## How It Works